quark-studio/tw-plugin-buttons/README.md

 - `prefix` - Used in css exposed variables to prevent possible collisions.
 By default = `qk`.
 - `className` - Used as the basis for component class names.
 By default = `btn`.

-## Usage

-### Extending
+## Extending

-By default you can use predefined set of components, but you can extend / override existing buttons just by editing neccessary tailwind [theme](https://tailwindcss.com/docs/theme) configuration.
+By default you can use predefined set of components, or extend / override existing buttons just by editing neccessary tailwind [theme](https://tailwindcss.com/docs/theme) configuration.

 - `btnColorVariants` - Each color set in this object = new button variant with name according to object key.